chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-07-02-generated-pipelines.markdown

 First, the plan job will run the welder.py program which will receive command line inputs.
 We will request the optional deploy job be included.
 However, we will not request linting; so this optional job will not run.
 Additionally, we will provide commands to run during the build and test jobs of the generated pipeline as well as the environment name for the deploy job.

-The Jinja Engine will combine template with the inputs when we call the ```render()``` function.
+The Jinja Engine will combine the template with the inputs when we call the ```render()``` function.
 After rendering, we will write the generated pipeline output to a file.

 Second, the apply job will use the trigger command to submit the generated pipeline to run independently as a child pipeline.